-Diversity of parcels and plots promote diversity of forms, uses and tenures, allowing the creation of various building types.
+of forms, uses and tenures, allowing the creation of various building types.
 Compact parcels and plot subdivisions contribute to factors of the inclusive city - facilitate the greater levels of land use mix, create a human-scale environment that enables social, communal interaction.
-5 10 11 16 While designing the urban structure, it might be helpful to analyse the most efficient type of urban morphology within the city (specifically historical, central parts) to identify the most locally appropriate dimensions of plots that facilitate convenient pedestrian movement and interactions with the space.
+While designing the urban structure, it might be helpful to analyse the most efficient type of urban morphology within the city (specifically historical, central parts) to identify the most locally appropriate dimensions of plots that facilitate convenient pedestrian movement and interactions with the space.
 3.1.3 Mixed Urban Block